KH-ReFined/KH-ReFined/README.md

 8. CrazyCatz00's English Patch for Kingdom Hearts II - Final Mix on the PS2 had an option in the menu to switch from and to English or Japanese voice acting.
 This mod reimplements that to the games.
 There's also extra patches to have up to 5 languages at once.
 Please see the "Official Addons" section.
 9. In Kingdom Hearts III, the player can reorganize their magic menu.
 This feature is neat, so now it's in Kingdom Hearts II.
 To do this, highlight your magic command and press L2+DPAD to shift around.
 10. In Kingdom Hearts III, the player can have up to 3 shortcut sets and can cycle between them by using the DPAD.
 This feature is neat, so now it's in Kingdom Hearts II.
+11. For some reason, in the remasters, the D-Pad is rotated 90* for the controls on the Card Revolder (Down/Up to cycle instead of Left/Right, Right to Reload Shortcut instead of Down, etc.), this addresses that.
+12. Because the game's research is still ongoing, this is toogleable only through the config file.

 ## Official Addons